geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 User Guide section 2.3, and (obviously) the Ceres source code.
 I'll list the criteria in different sections and we'll see there's a decent amount of overlap as well.

-## Minpack Convergence Criteria
+## 7.1 Minpack Stopping Criteria

-Minpack describes three convergence criteria to try and estimate how far our current iterate is away from an optimal solution.
+I'll label the stopping criteria from Minpack with **MPK-1**, **MPK-2**,... to distinguish them from the criteria of other sources.
+Firstly, Minpack describes three convergence criteria to try and estimate how far our current iterate is away from an optimal solution.

-* The **XTOL Criterion** estimates how close we are to a true solution and is stated as
+* **MPK-1**: The _Xtol Criterion_ estimates how close we are to a true solution and is stated as

   $$\Delta \leq x_{tol} \cdot \lVert \boldsymbol{Dx} \rVert, \tag{27} \label{minpack-xtol}$$